angular/angular/aio/content/guide/testing-components-scenarios.md

 The `AppComponent`, for example, displays a navigation bar with anchors and their `RouterLink` directives.

 <code-example header="app/app.component.html" path="testing/src/app/app.component.html"></code-example>

-While the `AppComponent` *class* is empty, you might want to write unit tests to confirm that the links are wired properly to the `RouterLink` directives, perhaps for the reasons as explained in the [following section](#why-stubbed-routerlink-tests).

 To validate the links, you don't need the `Router` to navigate and you don't need the `<router-outlet>` to mark where the `Router` inserts *routed components*.